mvallebr/site_mvalle/topic_backlog.md

 - lean start up vs vertical scrum stories
 - what being accountable really means - the top of hierarchy is not always the accountable person.
 If you're a soldier on a war, it's your life, you're the one accountable, not your boss.
 - the power of a follow - what difference you can make in the world and your accountability on it
-- Choosing companies - people vs challenges
+- Choosing companies - people vs challenges - when choosing companies to work, choosing the right challenge with the wrong people is worse than the wrong challenge with the right people
-- Competitive vs collaborative - trade-offs
 - Component tests vs integration test - testing trade-offs